This is a complete growth marketing framework and guide for photographers, writers, artists, and creators alike.

 This form of promotion is mostly impersonal and is typically paid.

-Examples of this include print advertising with flyers, broadcast with TV commercials, outdoor billboards, or online advertisement.
+Examples of this include print advertising with flyers, broadcast with TV commercials, outdoor billboards, or an online advertisement.

 If you are a photographer, artist, writer, or any other form of creative, then you might not be purchasing TV commercials or billboards yet, I just wanted to list the wide range of options.